Fertility treatments and the fact pregnancies are happening later in life has made multiple births more common.

 - non-identical twins are more common in some ethnic groups, with the highest rate among Nigerians and the lowest among Japanese

-- older mothers are more likely to have non-identical twins because they're more likely to release more than 1 egg during ovulation
+- if you’re pregnant and over 35 you’re more likely to have non-identical twins because you’re more likely to release more than 1 egg during ovulation

 - non-identical twins run on the mother's side of the family, probably because of an inherited tendency to release more than 1 egg